aczhang9/tflite-micro-arduino-examples/README.md

 and may differ from
 that source of truth, since it's cross-platform and needs to be modified to work within the Arduino IDE.

+## Projects with PlatformIO
+1. Install PlatformIO
+2. Follow these instructions to allow use of SparkFun’s Arduino framework in PlatformIO: https://github.com/nigelb/platform-apollo3blue
+3. PlatformIO Create new project:
+`platformio init --board SparkFun_RedBoard_Artemis`
+Add `upload_speed = 230400` to `platformio.ini`
+Compile code:
+`platformio run -v`
+Upload to board:
+`platformio run -t upload -v`

+## Sparkfun Redboard Artemis Notes

+Copy this library to the `lib/` folder of a PlatformIO project and examples in this library should compile.